kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 A natural extension to the proposed scheme would be to define a way of prioritizing the connections, so that some connections can be given higher precedence than others.
-As an example, it would be sensible to prioritize a connection carrying realtime video stream above a connection that is transferring an update image of an operating system.
+As an example, it would be sensible to prioritize a connection carrying real-time video stream above a connection that is transferring an update image of an operating system.

-A simple way of priortizing between the connections would be to associate a priority value to every connection that would be respected by the sender when it distributes the bandwidth among the connections.
+A simple way of prioritizing between the connections would be to associate a priority value to every connection that would be respected by the sender when it distributes the bandwidth among the connections.